axelearning/fish_and_chips/README.md

 At first to `develop my skills in artificial intelligence` and then to `spend more time with my grandfather`, fan of snorkeling, he spends a lot of time observing the fish.
 He made me discover his world (🐠) I made him discover mine (🤖)!

-After explaining him the project we went to collect photos in the lagoon together to test the performance of the model on production photos.
+After explaining him the project we collected photos in the lagoon together to test the performance of the model in production.

 <details><summary><b>Pictures from our expedition</b></summary>